pingcap/tidb/docs/design/2024-07-12-support-vector-index.md

 #### **Planner && Executor**

+* Support to choose vector index by CBO and `USE INDEX` hint.
-The vector index only obtains the top n values through similarity.
+* The vector index only obtains the top n values through similarity.
 The following is the syntax for using a vector index when querying.

 ```sql
 SELECT *